AlixAbbasi/armware/Readme.txt

-%Execuation flow paths
+#Execuation flow paths
 If ARMware meets with an EBB which it didn't execuate before, ARMware will use the build-in interpreter to interpret that block of ARM codes.
 Through the build-in profiler, ARMware will decide which block should be optimized by the build-in threaded-code engine.
 Then the build-in threaded-code engine will translate that EBB into threaded codes.
 If ARMware meets that threaded-coded EBB again, it will use the threaded codes to execute that block of ARM codes.
 In the execuating, however, if it jumps to an un-threaded-coded EBB, ARMware will fall back to the interpreter mode to interpret it.
 Again, through the build-in profiler, ARMware will further decide which block should be dynamically compiled.
 Then the build-in dynamic compiler will compile that block into x86 machine codes.
 If ARMware meets that dynamically-compiled EBB again, it will use the x86 machine codes to execuating that block of ARM codes.
 In the execuating, however, if it jumps to an un-dynamically compiled EBB, ARMware will fall back to the interpreter or threaded-code mode to execuate it.

-%Shortcoming
+#Shortcoming
 Doesn't support network.
 Doesn't support audio.

-%Packet Content
+#Packet Content
 ARMware includes a main program, several libraries, and several pictures which ARMware needs, and 2 traditional chinese translation files.

-%System Requirement
+#System Requirement
 Hardware: Pentium M or Pentium 4 (Because ARMware needs MMX & SSE2 instruction sets)
 Library: Because ARMware is written by the assembly lanauge and pure C++ language, and compiled by the GNU C++ Compiler 4.0.
 Thus, if you want to run ARMware, you will need: libc6 (>= 2.3.5)